Kormisosh: Sources

 Kormisosh is mentioned in the Nominalia of the Bulgarian Khans, a 9th–11th century document recording early Bulgarian rulers, wherein he is placed between the rulers Sevar and Vineh, is said to have ruled for 17 years, and is assigned to the Vokil clan.
 The assignment to the Vokil clan is notable given that all of the previous rulers were assigned to the Dulo clan.

 Kormisosh is also recorded in the Chronicle of the Byzantine chronicler Theophanes the Confessor, recorded to have variously fought against and allied with the Byzantine Empire.
-Most notably, he is said to have allied with the emperors Theodosius III (715–717) and Leo III (717–741) against the Umayyad Caliphate, helping to break the Siege of Constantinople (717–718).
+Most notably, he is said to have allied with the emperors Theodosius III (715–717) and Leo III (717–741) against the Umayyad Caliphate.
 He is also said to have signed a trade agreement with Theodosius III.
 Contradictingly, other documents indicate that Kormisosh was a contemporary of Emperor Constantine V (741–775), whom he warred against (at one point Kormisosh's forces are said to have reached Constantinople itself).